Sulligent, Alabama: History

 Sulligent was first called Elliott, in honor of the chief engineer of the Kansas City-Memphis-Birmingham Railroad, then renamed one month later with the portmanteau "Sulligent", in honor of Sullivan, the superintendent of the railroad, and Sargeant, the passenger agent of the railroad.
 The town was incorporated on February 12, 1897.
-S. F. Pennington owned the first general store and Dr. R. J. Redden owned the first drug store.
+S. F. Pennington owned the first general store, and Dr. R. J. Redden owned the first drug store.

 The production and processing of cotton was an important industry.
 The primary business in Sulligent in the mid-1890s was cotton, with over 2500 bales ginned each year and shipped via the railroad.
 At one time, Sulligent Cotton Oil Company was known as the largest cotton gin under one roof.

 Sulligent is home to Lamar County's only structure listed on the National Register of Historic Places, the Greer Bankhead House, which antedates the city by almost four decades.

+In 2023, Mayor Scott Boman and the City Council elected to demolish the historical site of The Ogden House instead of restoring the structure.
+The Ogden House was the first home built inside of the incorporated city of Sulligent.
+The house had stood since 1888 and had served as the home of William W. and Tallulah Henson Ogden.
+William W. Ogden was the owner of the Sulligent Cotton Oil Company, a planter, banker, mayor of Sulligent 1919–1921, and member of the Alabama House of Representatives 1931–1934.
+Leila Ogden, daughter of the builder, presented this house to the Town of Sulligent in 1975, where it acted as the public library until the late 1990s when the current public library was built.

 Notable people

 Sulligent is the birthplace of two former Auburn University All-SEC players: defensive back James McKinney and cousin running back Joe Cribbs.
 McKinney became Auburn's first African American football player to be named first-team All-SEC.
-Cribbs, a two-time All-SEC performer, a first-team All-American and SEC Player of the Year, was drafted in the 1980 NFL Draft, becoming an NFL running back All-Pro and Rookie of the Year.
-Sulligent was the home to Rashad Johnson, a University of Alabama All-SEC and All-American safety, who was selected in the 2009 NFL Draft.
+Cribbs, a two-time All-SEC performer, a first-team All-American and SEC Player of the Year, was drafted in the 1980 NFL draft, becoming an NFL running back All-Pro and Rookie of the Year.
+Sulligent was the home to Rashad Johnson, a University of Alabama All-SEC and All-American safety, who was selected in the 2009 NFL draft.
 Sulligent is the home of former Major League Baseball player (from 1948 to 1951) Bubba Harris and former Negro league baseball player (from 1931 to 1951) Sam Bankhead.
 Sulligent was the childhood home of John H. Bankhead, a Confederate officer during the American Civil War and a Democratic U.S. Senator from 1907 until his death in 1920.